I have an issue with literary fiction.

 A literary writer would write the event thusly:

 “Damn,” she said, scowling and gripping her leg for a few steps.
 This was the third time that week she had tripped.
-Her ex-boyfriend, Vaughn, used to complain about the high taxes going to the wrong people until she got sick of hearing about that from him, so she let him go.
-Her father used to say the same thing, but his comments didn't seem to disturb her.
+Her ex-boyfriend, Vaughn, used to complain about the high taxes going to the wrong people until she got sick of hearing that from him, so she let him go.
+Her father used to say the same thing, but his comments didn't disturb her.
 Maybe it was time to give Vaughn a call.
-Besides, after dumping him she had dated Frederick and Gerald.
-They were attractive enough but didn't keep her interest even though Gerald’s cat, Spinkles, was a hoot.
+Besides, after dumping him, she dated Frederick and Gerald.
+They were attractive enough but didn't keep her interest, even though Gerald’s cat, Spinkles, was a hoot.
 Mrs. Rather, her social studies teacher back in the tenth grade, used to tell her she could judge her boyfriends’ worth by how creatively they named their pets.
 This advice worked well until Marcos came along, who had named his dog Oblivion because the dog’s mind always seemed to be somewhere else.
-And Marcos used to play the electronic video game called Oblivion, which she didn't understand but thought the game’s male characters were cute.
+Marcos used to play the electronic video game Oblivion, which she didn't understand but thought the game’s male characters were cute.
 This surprised her because they looked like they hadn’t bathed in weeks, and she liked neat men.
-Not perfect specimens, but how could they take care of others if they let themselves go?
+Not perfect specimens, but how could they care for others if they let themselves go?
 [Five pages later...]

 “Why don’t they fix the sidewalks?”

 I'm not exaggerating!
-In fact, literary fiction fans would read this passage and say, “What’s wrong with that?”
+Literary fiction fans would read this passage and say, “What’s wrong with that?”

 Real examples of meandering